Lady Gaga: 2005–2007: Career beginnings

-In 2005, Gaga recorded two songs with rapper Melle Mel for an audio book accompanying Cricket Casey's children's novel The Portal in the Park.
+In 2005, Gaga recorded two songs with rapper Melle Mel for an audiobook accompanying the Cricket Casey children's novel The Portal in the Park.
 She also formed a band called the SGBand with some friends from NYU.
 They played gigs around New York and became a fixture of the downtown Lower East Side club scene.
-After the 2006 Songwriters Hall of Fame New Songwriters Showcase at the Cutting Room in June, talent scout Wendy Starland recommended her to music producer Rob Fusari.
-Fusari collaborated with Gaga, who traveled daily to New Jersey, helping to develop her songs and compose new material.
-The producer said they began dating in May 2006, and claimed to have been the first person to call her "Lady Gaga", which was derived from Queen's song "Radio Ga Ga".
-According to his account, the name was coined when on one occasion he attempted to call her "Radio Ga Ga" via text message, but the spell checker autocorrected "Radio" to "Lady".
+After the 2006 Songwriters Hall of Fame New Songwriters Showcase at the Cutting Room in June, talent scout Wendy Starland recommended Gaga to music producer Rob Fusari.
+He collaborated with Gaga, helping her develop songs and compose new material.
+He said they began dating in May 2006, and claimed he was the first person to call her "Lady Gaga", which was derived from the Queen song "Radio Ga Ga".
+According to Fusari, the name was coined when he attempted to call her "Radio Ga Ga" in a text message, with his phone's spell checker autocorrecting "Radio" to "Lady".
 Their relationship lasted until January 2007.